 4.

-As the car moves around the track, slowing down, how does each acceleration (centripetal, tangential, and the combined instantaneous) change?
+Suppose the speed of the car decreases at a constant rate as it moves around the track.
+How does each acceleration (centripetal, tangential, and the combined instantaneous) change?

 5.

-Consider the questions from Figure 5.1.1.
+Consider the Models Steps.
 How would you answer them after what you have learned so far?